linphone-40685558/group3-coursework/usecases/usecase7.md

 ## Goal in Context

-As a user, I want to view all cities in the world organized by largest population to smallest so that I can see largest populated cities across the world.
+As a researcher, I want to view all cities in the world organized by largest population to smallest so that I can see largest populated cities across the world.

 ## Scope